alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/Dehumidifier-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true        |

-It lists the values of operational mode identifiers of the appliances which can be selected remotely.
-It is used to know in advance which are the values that can be used to set from remote the **OperationalModeId** property using the **SetOperationalModeId** method.
+It lists the values of operational modes of the appliances which can be selected remotely.
+It is used to know in advance which are the values that can be used to set from remote the **OperationalMode** property using the **SetOperationalMode** method.

-The elements of the array belongs to the **standard mode id** and **vendor-defined mode id** ranges.
+The elements of the array belongs to the **standard mode** and **vendor-defined mode** ranges.
-If the array is empty the operational mode identifier of the appliance can not be set from remote.
+If the array is empty the operational mode of the appliance can not be set from remote.

-The elements **SelectableOperationalModeIds** shall be a subset of the elements of **SupportedOperationalModeIds**.
+The elements **SelectableOperationalModes** shall be a subset of the elements of **SupportedOperationalModes**.

 #### Defrosting